-With Peter Duel in God Bless The Children 1970 the pilot for tv series The Psychiatrist
+With Peter Duel in God Bless The Children 1970 the pilot for the tv series The Psychiatrist.

 Joanna Cameron: Yvonne Millish, actress Cameron played super goddess ISIS on the Saturday morning kid’s show that was part of the SHAZAM hour.

-At that time of Pretty Maids release, Rock Hudson’s career had sort of come to a standstill he hadn’t yet transitioned to television with his hit TV series McMillan & Wife.
-It was an interesting casting choice, and one against type for the Hollywood heart throb that once graced the screen with the lily white Doris Day.
+At the time of Pretty Maids release, Rock Hudson’s career had sort of come to a standstill he hadn’t yet transitioned to television with his hit TV series McMillan & Wife.
+It was an interesting casting choice and one against type for the Hollywood heartthrob that once graced the screen with the lily-white Doris Day.
 Considering this departure for him, he gave a really unselfconscious performance, looking almost sleazy and drained at times.
-The irony of him playing this sexist lady killer, is that with the exception of a few small Hollywood insiders, no one knew that Hudson was gay.
+The irony of his playing this sexist lady killer is that with the exception of a few small Hollywood insiders, no one knew that Hudson was gay.

 “I wonder why they always seem to die with a smile on their face?”- Officer Follo (James Doohan) asks the question.

 …and gruesome and distasteful aspects to the narrative.
 And of course, there’s the element of nostalgia for me, such as the beloved actors, in particular, Angie Dickinson (probably one of my favorite roles was the lusty Sheila Farr in Don Siegel’s 1964 remake of The Killers with Lee Marvin)and her performance as Chris in the 1967 John Boorman film Point Blank again with Lee Marvin.

 On the set of Siegel’s The Killers 1964.